Last Updated: 1 year by Caitlin

 I’m sort of the best of all worlds, if I do say so myself.
 You know, the purrfect combination of playful activeness combines with easygoing charm.

-Between you and me, my breed is considered the original royal cat of Thailand from back when it was still called Siam.
-Based on Thai historical manuscripts, King Rama V, who ruled from 1868 to 1910, had nine of my ancestors in his care and cherished them so very much that the penalty for a commoner stealing a Khao Manee was death.
+My Khao Manee breed is considered the original royal cat of Thailand from back when it was still called Siam.
+Based on Thai historical manuscripts, King Rama V, who ruled from 1868 to 1910, had nine of my ancestors in his care and cherished them so very much that the penalty for a commoner stealing a Khao Manee cat was death.

 Although the name of the breed mentioned in the anthology was “Khao Plort,” which was described as having “eyes the color of mercury,” the proliferation of kittens having odd-colored eyes over the next two centuries inspired a new name for our lineage: Khao Manee, or “White Gem” in Thai.